Begin your journey...

 About Therapy

-While there is no guarantee that psychotherapy will create the desired changes or effects, most people find that the benefits of the process outweigh the risks.
+While there is no guarantee that psychotherapy will create the desired changes or effects, most find that the benefits of the process outweigh the risks.
 In fact, often there can be more risk associated with not participating and maintaining dysfunctional behaviors and thought patterns.

 WHAT IS MENTAL HEALTH?